j3-signalroom/apache_flink-kickstarter/java/README.md

 ```

 ##### Read from the AWS Secrets Manager and AWS Systems Manager Parameter Store
+> **Tip**:  Checkout [iac-confluent_cloud_resources-tf](https://github.com/j3-signalroom/iac-confluent_cloud_resources-tf/blob/main/README.md) Terraform configuration that leverages the IaC Confluent Cloud Resource API Key Rotation Terraform module to create and rotate the API Keys.
+It then uses AWS Secrets Manager to store the current active API Key for the Schema Registry Cluster and Kafka Cluster.
+Plus add parameters to the AWS System Manager Parameter Store for a Kafka Consumer and Producer.

 **AWS Secrets Manager --- `/confluent_cloud_resource/schema_registry_cluster/java_client`**
 > Key|Description
 > -|-